 - Discuss Treatment Options.
 It’s important to keep yourself and your loved one informed and knowledgeable about their diagnosis.
 While there is no cure for Alzheimer’s disease, there are different treatment options available to help manage some of their symptoms and possibly slow the progression of the disease.
 Talk to your loved one’s doctor to determine what treatment options are best.

 - Prepare for the Future.
 Your loved one’s diagnosis means that, with time, their lifestyle and behaviors will change.
 You should take time to speak with your loved one and listen to their decisions about work and other personal issues.
+Creating a safe and comfortable home environment is an important step.
 It is also a good idea to discuss financial, health care, and legal decisions while your loved one is still able to.

 When learning more about Alzheimer’s disease and how it will impact your loved one’s abilities, you may decide a memory care center is the best place for your loved one to be able to live as independently as possible.
 Memory care centers, like the one at Saint Simeon’s, help provide residents with the specialized support they need to continue to live a full life.